Our Motivation:

 Charlotte Dunn

 Charlotte was born in Nassau and began working with BMMRO in 2004 as a field biologist.
-She recently completed her PhD in beaked whale communication at the University of St Andrews, Scotland.
+She completed her PhD in beaked whale communication at the University of St Andrews, Scotland.
 She serves as BMMRO's President and Treasurer.
 She is also an honorary research fellow at the University of St Andrews.

 Leigh Hickmott